nakhli/MonkeyOrm/README.md

     return id;
 });
 ```
 The transaction block can be a function or an action.
-The return value, if any, will be returned back to client code.
+The return value, if any, is returned back to client code.
 The transaction can be manually committed at any point by invoking `t.Commit()`.
-Setting `autocommit` parameter to `true` will simply insert a call to `Commit()` after the transaction block.
+Setting the `autocommit` parameter to `true` will insert a call to `Commit()` after the transaction block.

 The transaction [isolation level](http://msdn.microsoft.com/en-us/library/system.data.isolationlevel.aspx) can be specified using the `isolation` parameter:
 ```csharp